payu-india/CMS-Chatbot/reference/Collect Payment/addl_info-payment-apis.md

 </td>

 <td>
 <code>object</code> Payment method details required for seamless integration.
 This object replaces the 'pg' and 'bankcode' parameters from v1.
-See detailed fields in the paymentMethod Object Fields section below.
+For more information, refer to <a href="#paymentmethod-json-object-fields-only-for-seamless-integration">paymentMethod JSON object fields</a>.
 </td>

 <td>
-{
-  "name": "CreditCard",
-  "bankCode": "CC"
-}
+Refer to <a href="#paymentmethod-json-object-fields-only-for-seamless-integration">paymentMethod JSON object fields</a>.
 </td>
 </tr>